 V. Ticketcorner’s rights

 If the Ticket Buyer and/or the User breach(es) these GTC, then Ticketcorner has the right to block the services in question and/or access to the Online Account and/or User Account temporarily or permanently and charge a fee for the

 Ticketcorner provides its services within the scope of its operating resources and the foreseeable requirements carefully and expertly, unless Ticketcorner is prevented in doing so by circumstances for which it is not to blame.

-and through the breakdown of IT infrastructures, the call centre lines or other parts of the infrastructure used to provide the service, there may be temporary disruptions or interruptions in the provision of services by Ticketcorner.
+and through the breakdown of IT infrastructures, the order hotline or other parts of the infrastructure used to provide the service, there may be temporary disruptions or interruptions in the provision of services by Ticketcorner.
+As a

 IX.
 Intellectual Property

-The web shops, the mobile applications and all Ticketcorner content that is available via the web shops, the mobile applications or the websites (hereinafter referred to as «Content») is protected by copyright and, unless otherwise stated,
+The Web Shops, websites, the Mobile Applications and all Ticketcorner content that is available via the Web Shops, the Mobile Applications or the websites (hereinafter «Content») is protected by copyright and, unless otherwise stated,

 without Ticketcorner’s prior written consent.